-We here show that the moment we ask that connectives are closed under $p$-fibers, with $p$ a jNDT, we automatically get the expected rules.
-Since \Cref{jgen} already contains the requirement that $p$ has fibered products, we here show how to provide in a jNDT rules for $\land$, and need to ask nothing more of it.
-If the reader inspects the constructions below, they will see that such a procedure could be repeated for jNDTs having $p$ {\it additionally} equipped with $\lor,\neg$.
+We here show that the moment we ask that connectives are closed under $p$-fibers, with $p$ a NDT, we automatically get the expected rules.
+Since \Cref{jgen} already contains the requirement that $p$ has fibered products, we here show how to provide in a NDT rules for $\land$, and need to ask nothing more of it.
+If the reader inspects the constructions below, they will see that such a procedure could be repeated for NDTs having $p$ {\it additionally} equipped with $\lor,\neg$.

 The ones which are usually required for $\land$ are the following.

 \begin{itemize} \item[($\land$\textsc{I})] Introduction is represented by the functor $conj:\ee d.d\ee\to \ee$ induced by the universal property of the fibered product. \item[($\land$\textsc{E1})] In order to represent its domain, we compute the equalizer